jlchesp/jlpics-server/README.md

 # jlpics-server
-Backend con Node.js para aplicación de fotos
+Backend with Node.js for image management application and user profiles.